fourMew/demosat24/README.md

 *How do I [install an arduino library](https://www.arduino.cc/en/Guide/Libraries#.UxU8mdzF9H0)?*

-From here you should be able to open the sketch with the Arduino IDE
+From here you should be able to open the sketch file demosat24/code/demosat/demosat.ino with the Arduino IDE

 This sketch currently supports: